Using Ring Sizers

 At a Local Jeweller

-You can get sized at any jeweller in your area.
+You can always get sized by a jeweller in your area.
 Some jewellers will charge for this service because, after all, they are providing a service that would normally be part of a sale in their store.
 We think that's totally fair and if they don't charge, it's always a nice gesture to give someone a gift card to thank them for their time.

 Intelligence Gathering

-Does the recipient of the ring have a mom, best friend or someone else who might know the size or might be able to duck into a jeweller to look at rings 'just for fun.'
+Does the recipient of the ring have a mom, best friend or someone else who might know their size or might be able to duck into a jeweller with them to look at rings 'just for fun?'
 Of course, that should also be someone who can keep a secret. 🙂